 Fit and touchpoints

-Most cyclists buy complete bikes as opposed to selecting a frame and building it up.
+Most cyclists buy complete bikes as opposed to selecting a frame and building it up with their chosen parts.

 These touchpoints are rarely on the budget end.
-We found the Cervélo S5 V stem retailing at £267, the accompanying bars £356, and the seatpost at £140.
+As an example, we found the Cervélo S5 V stem retailing at £267, the accompanying bars £356, and the seatpost at £140.

 In many cases, a standard steerer diameter means that you could swap the aero stem with a standard round one.
+The Cannondale SuperSix Evo is an example of this, and the designers of the Cervélo S5 with its Starship Enterprise-worthy features intentionally built in "compatibility with standard stems and handlebars to accommodate the widest fit range possible."
 However, the assumption is that most will want to ride the bike with its matching parts.

 “People can now buy £6,000, £7,000 or £8,000 bikes online.
 As a result, there are so many people riding around on very high-end bikes that don't fit them,” says Dave Farmer, owner at Leatherhead’s Surrey Cycle Works.